TS Leda: Bergen Line ferry

 TS Leda was a passenger and cargo vessel operating between 1953 and 1974 as a twice weekly North Sea ferry between Bergen, Stavanger and Newcastle upon Tyne.

 Built by Swan Hunter for Det Bergenske Dampskibsselskab (Bergen Line), she was launched in 1952 by Princess Astrid of Norway accompanied by her father, Crown Prince Olav.
 Leda replaced the Vega which had been sunk in the war and was important for the Bergen Line in operating the ferry service (the "Norwegian Royal Mail Route") that had started in 1890.
 The first Norwegian vessel to be built with stabilisers, Leda's powerful steam turbines made her quiet and good at sea.
-She was of a particularly elegant and, for her day, modern design with a raked stem, tripod mast and a single broad funnel.
+She was of a particularly elegant and, for her day, modern design with a raked stem, single broad funnel and tripod mast.
 She had accommodation for 119 first class passengers and 384 tourist class.
 Up to 18 cars, lifted on and off by her own electric cranes, could be accommodated in three cargo holds.
 She ran two sailings a week in each direction.
 Throughout most of the 1960s she ran three round trips per week in the summer.
 The sailing took 17 hours to Stavanger; direct sailings to Bergen took 19 hours.

-On her inaugural cruise, with King Haakon on board, she ran aground in Oslofjord but this only delayed her entering service by a few days.
+On her inaugural cruise, with king Haakon VII of Norway on board, she ran aground in Oslofjord but this only delayed her entering service by a few days.
 On 21 December 1957 when about 120 miles southwest of Stavanger Leda received a message from Stonehaven Radio Station saying that the Scottish freighter SS Narva was in distress.
 In winds gusting to severe gale Leda turned and went three miles to reach Narva which was rapidly sinking and which reported it had no lifeboats to launch.
 Narva herself had been going to assist another vessel in distress.
 Leda launched its lifeboat and the crew could hear Narva's crew but not see any of them.
 The ship sank at about 04:40 and Leda's lifeboat, despite further searching, found none of the 28 crew.
 The Leda stayed at the scene until morning.
 Despite sea and air searches, none of Narva's crew were rescued.